Humidity issues

 Detailed values

-A detailed view showing the daily pattern of the humidity in and outside together with the temperature of the greenhouse.
+A detailed view showing the daily pattern of the humidity inside and outside together with the temperature of the greenhouse.
 See how to optimize the climate when the humidity is too high.

 Distribution of humidity levels